Isisaurus/city-planner/README.md

 - Can browse city projects, timelines, and updates;
 - Can view community discussions and votes (read-only);
-- Can apply for a city card (registration required);

 Verified users

 - Can vote and comment on project ideas;
 - Can submit their own project ideas and track their status;
-- Receive notifications about updates on their submitted ideas or projects they are following;

 Administrators (City Planners/Officials)